 After a two-year stint on the DL and a year-long battle with several web hosts and databases and nonsense, I can finally update my blog again.
 Now it’s time to get back to writing stuff that nobody will read again!

 Perhaps I bit off more than I could chew.
 Or my eyes are bigger than my stomach.
 Or something about food and plate size or something.
 But there wasn’t even any way I was going to get to 12 of these posts.
 Not when I have a toddler running around that knows when I’m ignoring her now.
 And not when I have a manuscript I’m supposed to be working on.
 And not when I have another blog I’m ignoring.
 And especially not when the Eagles are in the playoffs.
+The live video streaming is just the live broadcast of a video on the internet.
+It has become today one of the best methods to follow movies, video tutorials, games sessions with an Internet connection, you can more info about this in https://www.truegossiper.com/best-platforms-for-live-video-streaming/.

 So I’m going to have to cut my losses and apologize to my loyal fan base of spambots and get back to work on one of my many other projects (trying to sleep through the night being at the top of the list) and save the other two good ideas (and the six fillers) for Giftmas posts until next year.
 Or more correctly, this year.
 Until then, I’ll pop in when something that doesn’t immediately have to do with my darling little CEO needs writing about.

 This past Saturday, the shortest and quite possibly the nicest day of the year, Mabel turned one and a half years old.
 Which means I never have to speak of her in terms of months anymore.
 How old is Mabel, you say?
 She’s one and a half, thank you for asking.
 And now you don’t have to do math.
 You’re welcome.
 If you need more specific information, you’re likely my doctor and already know how old she is.
 If you’d like to compare my child’s development to yours, just assume we’re both better than you two.
+If you are looking for the best ways to rent a car without wasting extra money click here.

 Saturday was also Mabel’s first introduction to Santa Claus.
 Well, besides last year, but she was barely a person then.
 She’d have sat on an alligator’s lap if we put her there.
 So this was the first real time she was introduced to Santa.
 He came in through the door, very red and very fat and very loud.
 Mabel was already surrounded by people she doesn’t know being forced to rip paper, something we have pleaded with her not to do every day until now.
 Santa’s presence was just the straw that made the baby cry.